-- Midterm 1: Tuesday, September 17, in class
+- Midterm 1: Tuesday, September 20, in class

-- Midterm 2: Thursday, October 31, in class
+- Midterm 2: Thursday, November 3, in class

-- Final: Tuesday, December 10, 8:00-9:45am, in the regular classroom (Caldwell Lab 120)
+- Final: Tuesday, December 13, 8:00-9:45am, in the regular classroom

 All exams are closed book except for cheat sheets (1 piece of double-sided US-letter size cheat sheet allowed for midterm 1; 2 pieces for midterm 2 and 3 pieces for final).
-Calculators are allowed.
-Cellphones, laptops and personal digital assistants are not allowed.
-Exams are cumulative.
+Please remember to bring your calculator to all three exams.
+Cellphones, laptops and personal digital assistants are not allowed (calculator must be "just a calculator").
+Exams are cumulative, but will focus on new contents since last exam.